JAMorello/Dungeon-of-the-Silver-Key-v2/README.md

     * Parser:
         - [x] Make a rudimentary parser
         - [ ] Work a bit in the parser (look at object/monster/near room, drop object, see user stats, etc)
+        - [ ] Add use of some spells outside of combat
         - [ ] Make the parser a bit more sofisticaded (implement prepositions)
         - [ ] ???